elena-villalba/Phoenyx-I/README.md

 ## 🤝 Want to Collaborate?

-If you're interested in contributing code, improving documentation, or developing new features, feel free to fork the repository and open a pull request.
-Check the issues page to see where help is needed!
+If you're interested in contributing code, improving documentation, or developing new features, feel free to check our [CONTRIBUTING](PUCRA/Phoenyx/.github/CONTRIBUTING.md) page!

 ## 🌐 Join & Follow Us